Building. Sustainable. Community. Together.

 An Inclusive Real Estate Development Model Presented by Juli Kaufmann (video):

-Sitting at the intersection of the for-profit and not-for-profit worlds, Fix Development operates as a for-benefit organization — an emerging term being used to describe businesses that generate earned income but give top priority to an explicit social mission.
+Sitting at the intersection of the for-profit and not-for-profit worlds, Fix Development operates as a for-benefit organization — a term being used to describe businesses that generate earned income but give top priority to an explicit social mission.
 The driving force behind that business model is Fix Development’s dedication to a quadruple bottom line philosophy.
 This means each project’s ROI is balanced from social, environmental and cultural perspectives — as well as financially.

 The Fix Development quadruple bottom line is comprised of:

 Economic Equity – To ensure financial returns are positive for many not just a few and that they are sustained in both the long- and short-term

 Environmental Stewardship – To ensure project impact on the environment is regenerative